Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 ## Key Decisions and Justifications

-### Operation codes and user input
+### Wire protocol design

-We decided to user operation codes to handle user input.
+We decided design our wire protocol to use user operation codes to handle user input.
 We decided to use operation codes because it was a straight forward way to handle user input that was clear to the user.
 We used the pipe character "|" to separate the operation code from the rest of the user input.
 An error message would be broadcast to any user that did not input the correct format that specified the correct format to the user, as seen below.

 ```
 Format: <command>|<text>